DFHack/dfhack/README.rst

  * On Windows, first delete SDL.dll and rename SDLreal.dll to SDL.dll.
 Then remove the other DFHack files
  * On Linux, Remove the DFHack files.

-The stonesense plugin might require some additional libraries on Linux:
+The stonesense plugin might require some additional libraries on Linux.
- * libjpeg 8

-If it refuses to load, check the stderr.log file created in your DF folder.
+If any of the plugins or dfhack itself refuses to load, check the stderr.log file created in your DF folder.

 ============
 Using DFHack